 Education and Personal Competence

-Reviewing foundational resources, agency policy and best practices listed above can help you determine if you have the competence, knowledge, skill, and judgment to be a safe Camp Nurse.
+Reviewing these foundational resources, agency policy and best practices listed above can help you determine if you have the competence, knowledge, skill, and judgement to be a Camp Nurse safely and are fit to practice.

 - Are there any gaps in your competence?
 You can address them through orientation, education, etc., to ensure you can provide safe and ethical care relative to that setting.